Vixel2006/axon/README.md

 - 👁️‍🗨️ Pure functional `>>` pipelines — you trace, log, wrap, or fuse
 - 🧬 Plug and play — it’s just Python dicts and functional calls

 Frameworks treat you like a user.
-Nawah treats you like a hacker.
+Idrak treats you like a hacker.

 You want to freeze weights?
 Detach the gradient.
 You want to mutate activations on the fly?
 Go ahead.
 Want to track internal outputs?
 Inject a hook or just override the fn inline.
 It's your engine.
 Drive it like a maniac.